8pmeastern/Aura-Worldbuilding/content/index.md

 ---
 #### What is this wiki?

 This wiki provides a *private* insight of my world building project: **Aura**.
-This mythical fantasy-like realm will be the first setting of my book series, The Cretovian Chronicles, and of any book or game series that may follow.
+This mythical fantasy-like realm will be the first setting of my book series, [[The Cretovian Chronicles]], and of any book or game series that may follow.
 If you know me, you know I really enjoy creation; music, games, business, worldbuilding, books... etc. I really hope you enjoy reading about it!

 If you have the link to this wiki, you are special!
 I trust your opinions and I trust you will notice the hard work I put into this world building project.
 Throughout this wiki, you will see half finished work and incomplete thoughts jotted down that back link to nowhere.
 Please know this is my private workspace that I am sharing with you.